martinResearch/PySparseLP/readme.md

 This project also provides:

-* a python class that  make is easier to building LP programs from python,
+* a python class *SparseLP* (in SparseLP.py) that  makes it easier to build linear programs programs from python
-* methods to convert between the different common forms of LP (slack form , standard form etc),
+* methods to convert between the different common forms of linear programs (slack form , standard form etc),
-* methods to export to standard file formats (MPS)
+* methods to export the linear program to standard file formats (MPS)
+* a simple constraint propagation method with back-tracking to find feasible integer values solutions (for integer programs)

 # Installation